kuujo/ParParse/README.md

 for each argument.

 Note the array of three default values in the last option.
-Look at the result if we enter the following command on the command line:
+Look at the result if we run the script using the example command:

-`myscript.php -a bar -b 1 2 -f 3 4`
+`myscript.php la ny -a bar -b 1 2 -f 3 4`

 ```php
 $results = $parser->parse();